-WORLD TAI CHI AND QIGONG DAY 2019 CELEBRATION AT GOODALE PARK.
+WORLD TAI CHI AND QIGONG DAY 2021 CELEBRATION AT GOODALE PARK.
 Social distancing will be upheld.

 The Last Saturday of April each year (10 am local time) in 100s of cities, spanning 80 nations, people come together, to breathe, move and nourish their inner vital energy together, sharing their healing arts techniques and providing a healing vision for our world.